raghukapur9/EventManagementSystem/readme.md

     - Users can buy tickets for the event
     - Dashboard showing the list of upcoming and ended shows
     - Ticket cancel if allowed by the event
+    - Redeeming ticket price if event is cancelled by the host

 - Retail Trades
     - Users can resell their tickets in the marketplace
+    - Cancel the order placed by the user in the marketplace
     - Users can buy tickets from the marketplace
-    - Popover showing the details of the event.
+    - Popover showing the details of the event

 ## Flow Diagrams
 - Event Creator Flow (Before event ends)